 In 1989 a "Gully Protection Zone" was established as part of the new Hamilton City Council District Plan, providing rules to control development in and around gullies.
+These rules' cover building and construction in and near gullies, earthworks, removal of vegetation and channelling of storm water.
 The plan was reviewed again in 1997 to reflect Council's responsibilities under the Resource Management Act, 1991.
+This is now covered by an Environmental Protection Overlay.
+Ask Hamilton City Council for a copy of the leaflet "Protecting Our Gullies".
 Looking after the ecological functions of the gully systems is now an important part of city planning.

-Hamilton proposes to adopt a "Green Network Strategy" that will link the city's natural features into a continuous natural corridor and, over time to restore them.
+Hamilton's District Plan envisages a Green Network which links the city's natural features into a continuous natural corridor and, over time, restores them.
 The idea of this green corridor is to increase our urban biodiversity (the variety of life forms that exist in a particular place) and to improve the natural environment that supports the city.